 The difference with successful brands lies in the way those brand owners and managers proactively conduct their business with the brand identity actively at the forefront.
 These are purposely driven brands, where touch points are consistently and purposely delivered in direct alignment with a finely honed brand identity.

 This is different from a purpose driven brand, noble as it is.
-This is activating your brand identity in order to meet your business objectives and goals.
+This is pro-activating your brand identity in order to meet your business objectives and goals.

 Do you accept the axiom that a successful brand drives business success?
-And, do you try to make your business as successful as possible?
-If so, you (should) recognize the brand identity as the road map that leads to a successful brand.
-It’s a very real, non-esoteric thing.
+Are you trying to make your business as successful as possible?
+If so, you (should) recognize the brand identity as the road map that leads to a successful brand which, in turn, drives the success of your business.
+It’s a very real, straight-line, non-esoteric thing.

 When effectively crafted and adopted, the brand identity defines the framework for every decision and action you’ll make on any and every business day.
 It becomes ingrained as corporate culture, a living and breathing part of the organization’s DNA.
 When the brand identity is purposely administered and proactively managed, your business benefits.

-And that, my friends, are the basics of The Purposely Driven Brand.
+And that, my friends, is what a Purposely Driven Brand is.
 Ready to take the wheel?